Find a property

 Location is key

 Pay attention to the amount, and type, of land.
-“Most will require somewhere relatively flat, with good grazing and an adequate water supply,” she advises.
+“Most will require somewhere relatively flat, with good grazing and an adequate water supply,” Katherine advises.
 The British Horse Society recommends a minimum of 1-1.5 acres per horse, although this can change depending on the size and type of breed.
-The right selection of hedgerows and trees can provide shade and shelter from the wind, as well as support the local biodiversity and wildlife.

 Where to buy

-A rider’s discipline can dictate in large part where in the country they may want to live, but for many this also has to be balanced with a location that can offer an excellent family life too, including taking into account any school and commuting needs.
-“These are consistently the real driving factors and considerations when choosing areas for my clients,” says Katherine.
+A rider’s discipline can dictate in large part where in the country they may want to live, but for many this also has to be balanced with a location that can offer an excellent family life too.

-Experienced riders may also look to Suffolk, where Newmarket, a centre of UK horse racing, attracts equine enthusiasts from across the globe.
-Meanwhile head south and you’ll be close to hubs such as the All England Jumping Course at Hickstead, renowned as the home of British showjumping, which hosts the Royal International Horse Show and the Derby meeting every year, as well as the National Schools Finals.
-Also in the South East is Cowdray near Midhurst, where the famous Gold Cup polo is contested each July.
-From April every year, the Midhurst area becomes host to some of the biggest polo teams in the world who fly their ponies in for the season.
+In the south, buyers may be drawn to the All England Jumping Course at Hickstead, widely regarded as the home of British showjumping.
+It hosts the Royal International Horse Show, the Derby Meeting and the National Schools Finals each year.
+Also in the South East is Cowdray Park near Midhurst, famed for its Gold Cup polo tournament each July.
+From April onwards, the Midhurst area becomes a hub for international polo teams, many of whom fly their ponies in for the season.

 Looking for the perfect equestrian property?